SteamOS: Version 3.0

 On July 15, 2021, Valve announced the Steam Deck, a brand-new handheld PC gaming device, which would run a new and substantially different version of SteamOS, version 3.0.
 This new version is based on Arch Linux, with the KDE Plasma 5 desktop environment pre-installed to allow users to customize their systems.
 The decision to move from Debian to Arch Linux was based on the different update schedule for these distributions; Debian, geared for server configurations, updates core OS software in one large release, with intermediate patches for known bugs and security fixes, while Arch uses a rolling update approach for all parts.
 Valve found that using Arch's rolling updates as a base would be better suited for the Steam Deck, allowing them to address issues and fixes much faster than Debian would allow.
 SteamOS itself is not rolling release.
 Valve contracted with Collabora to build their updating system.
 Valve affirmed that SteamOS 3.0 will continue to be freely available, with the intention of allowing other hardware developers to take advantage of it and build similar handheld computing devices like the Deck.
 Version 3.0 also included Flatpak for application management, controller remapping tools, and support for Vulkan graphics drivers.

 With the release of Version 3.0, older versions of SteamOS are no longer supported and are not maintained.
-Valve has not released a version of SteamOS 3.0 intended for devices other than the Steam Deck, though community resources exist for installing it onto personal computers without official support.
+Initially, Valve did not release a version of SteamOS 3.0 intended for devices other than the Steam Deck, though community resources exist for installing it onto personal computers without official support.
 With an August 2024 update, Valve introduced support for mapping to the additional buttons on the Asus ROG Ally.
 According to Lawrence Yang, a designer at Valve, they are looking to expand support to additional handheld systems.
 Valve released brand guidelines for SteamOS to be used by other manufacturers to indicate support for the operating system in December 2024.
 In January 2025, Lenovo released the Legion Go S, which was the first official third-party handheld device that could be operated using SteamOS; Valve released an update to SteamOS in May 2025 to formally support the Legion Go S. Following the release of SteamOS 3.7.8 on May 22, Valve officially enrolled SteamOS for AMD-powered handheld computers.
 In November 2025, Valve announced the ARM-based Steam Frame VR headset, implying support for ARM devices through an x86 emulation layer known as Fex.
+On June 17, 2026, SteamOS 3.8.10 released twelve days ahead the Steam Machine's launch and included beta support for AMD and Intel desktop hardware, with plans to include Nvidia hardware support in the future.